Protocyon: Taxonomy

-Palaeobiology
+Palaeoecology

-The diet of P. troglodytes included Notiomastodon platensis, Megatherium americanum, Toxodon platensis, Hippidion principale, and Equus neogeus.
+Isotopic analysis suggests that Protocyon fed on large prey, which may have included Notiomastodon platensis, Megatherium americanum, Toxodon platensis, Hippidion principale, and Equus neogeus.
 In contrast to its contemporary carnivores S. populator and Arctotherium wingei, dental stable isotope evidence shows P. troglodytes in the Brazilian Intertropical Region (BIR) had a preference for open savanna environments.

+Bone damage

+Protocyon has been attributed to bone damage on specimens recovered from Jirau (Eremotherium, Notiomastodon, Glossotherium), Águas de Araxá (Notiomastodon), and possibly La Plata (toxodontid).

 Fossil distribution

 Fossils of Protocyon have been found in the Ñuapua and Tarija Formations of Bolivia, the Vorohue Formation of Buenos Aires, Argentina, Santa Elena Peninsula of Ecuador, Sopas Formation of Uruguay, Mene de Inciarte Tar Seep of Venezuela and various sites in Brazil, among others the Jandaíra Formation.

 Canid fossil material from the Hoyo Negro pit in the Sac Actun cave system (Mexico), initially identified as remains of a coyote, was reinterpreted as remains of P. troglodytes by Schubert, Chatters, Arroyo-Cabrales & Samuels (2019), indicating that this taxon was also present in the southern part of North America.
+The youngest known specimen of P. troglodytes is dated to 20,288-21,139 calibrated BP.